 Understanding the problem allowed this company to tweak the system to serve the price-sensitive customers first and then move on to the loyal customer base.
 This solved the peak hour problems the company had.

-The transaction rates of personalized emails are 6 times higher than the control group.
+The transaction rate of personalized email are 6 times higher than the control group.
 Add behavior data to your list of segmentation factors, and you’ll be able to understand your customers even better.

 Unique Open Rates for Emails with Personalized Subject Lines by Industry: